The granting of tenure is at the sole discretion of the School of Medicine and the Board of Trustees. The following applies to tenured faculty.

 Once granted, tenure is maintained continuously and can be withdrawn only under one of the following conditions:

-- If a full-time tenured faculty member voluntarily accepts a part-time position (except in the case of a faculty member who temporarily assumes a part-time position due to illness);
+- If a full-time tenured faculty member voluntarily relinquishes his/her full-time status and accepts a part-time position (except in the case of a faculty member who temporarily assumes a part-time position due to illness);

 - Upon retirement or resignation;